Mission churches as theaters of conversion in New Spain

 The importance of mission churches

-Diego Valadés, Illustration from Rhetorica christiana ad concionandi et orandi vsvm accommodata, 1579 (Houghton Library, Harvard University)
+Diego Valadés, illustration of preaching to the Indigenous population in New Spain, from Rhetorica christiana ad concionandi et orandi vsvm accommodata, 1579 (Houghton Library, Harvard University)

-Diego Valadés, illustration of preaching to the indigenous population in New Spain, from Rhetorica christiana ad concionandi et orandi vsvm accommodata, 1579 (Houghton Library, Harvard University)
+Diego Valadés, illustration of preaching to the Indigenous population in New Spain, from Rhetorica christiana ad concionandi et orandi vsvm accommodata, 1579 (Houghton Library, Harvard University)

-The Christianization of the Americas began in 1537, following the papal bull Sublimis Deus, through which Pope Paul III declared that the native populations were in fact human beings with souls and the intellectual potential to understand the tenets of Christianity, and thus were not subject to enslavement (prior to this moment they had been considered savage and even demonic by the Church).
+The Christianization of the Americas began in 1537, following the papal bull Sublimis Deus, through which Pope Paul III declared that the Native populations were in fact human beings with souls and the intellectual potential to understand the tenets of Christianity, and thus were not subject to enslavement (prior to this moment they had been considered savage and even demonic by the Church).

 This religious fervor grew even more severe in 1545, when the Council of Trent convened in response to the rising threat of Protestantism, a new form of Christianity that emerged in the sixteenth century as a reformed version of Roman Catholicism.
 In response to the Protestant Reformation, the Council of Trent launched a global campaign—known as the Counter-Reformation—that reaffirmed Roman Catholic beliefs and teachings.
 One of the results of this effort was that religious institutions like churches, monasteries, and convents were expected to play an active role in expanding their congregations and expounding the values of Roman Catholics through the proliferation of religious spaces.